 15. Kennedy S, Moffett D, McNeilly F, Meehan B, Ellis J, Krakowka S and Allan GM (2000).
 Reproduction of lesions of PMWS by infection of conventional pigs with PCV alone or in combination with PPV.
 Journal of Comparative Pathology.
 122: 9-24.

 16. Kim, J., Ha, Y. and Chae, C. (2006).
-Potentiation of porcine circovirus 2-induced postweaning multisystemic wasting syndrome by porcine parvovirus is associated with excessive production of tumor necrosis factor-á.
+Potentiation of porcine circovirus 2-induced postweaning multisystemic wasting syndrome by porcine parvovirus is associated with excessive production of tumor necrosis factor-α.
 Veterinary Pathology.
 43: 718-725.

 17. Ladekjaer-Mikkelsen A.S., Nielsen, J., Storgaard, T., Botner, A., Allan, G. and McNeilly, F. (2001).
 Transplacental infection with PCV-2 associated with reproductive failure in a gilt.
 Veterinary Record.
 148: 759-760.

 18. Larochelle, R., Antaya, M., Morin, M. and Magar, R. (1999).
 Typing of porcine circovirus in clinical specimens by multiplex PCR.
-Journal of virological methods.
+Journal of Virological Methods.
 80: 69-75.

 19. Lunha, K., Leangapichart, T., Jiwakanon, J., Angkititrakul, S., Sunde, M., Järhult, J.D., Ström Hallenberg, G., Hickman, R.A., Van Boeckel, T. and Magnusson, U. (2020).
 Antimicrobial resistance in fecal escherichia coli from humans and pigs at farms at different levels of intensification.
 Antibiotics.
 9: 662.